Generic Name: trifluridine (trye-FLURE-i-deen)

 - if you have allergies to medicines, foods, or other substances

 Some MEDICINES MAY INTERACT with Viroptic drops.
-Because little, if any, of Viroptic drops is absorbed into the blood, the risk of it interacting with another medicine is low.
+Because little, if any, of Viroptic drops are absorbed into the blood, the risk of it interacting with another medicine is low.

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if Viroptic drops may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.